Approximate Kernel PCA Using Random Features: Computational vs. Statistical Trade-off: Introduction

+Given $X_1,\ldots,X_n\stackrel{i.i.d.}{\sim}\Pb$ with $\Pb$ being unknown, empirical version of linear PCA computes the eigenvectors of the empirical covariance matrix onto which $(X_i)^n_{i=1}$ are projected to obtain a low-dimensional representation.
+Similarly, the empirical version of kernel PCA (we refer to it as EKPCA) involves finding the eigenfunctions of the empirical covariance operator

+While this requires solving a possibly infinite dimensional eigenvalue problem, it can be shown that these eigenfunctions can be computed by only solving a finite dimensional eigenvalue problem (see Proposition~\ref{pro:eigsystem}).
+In particular, it involves finding the eigenvectors of the Gram matrix, $[k(X_i,X_j)]^n_{i,j=1}$ which has a computational requirement of $O(n^2\ell)$ where $\ell$ is the number of eigenvectors of interest.
+In addition to KPCA, more generally, most of the kernel algorithms (see \citealp{Scholkopf-02}) have a space complexity requirement of $O(n^2)$ and time complexity requirement of $O(n^3)$ as in some sense, all of them involve an eigen decomposition of the Gram matrix.
+However, in big data scenarios where $n$ is large, the kernel methods including KPCA suffer from large space and time complexities.

+An elegant approach to address this computational issue is to approximate the feature map $\Phi$ by a finite-dimensional map $\Phi_m$, i.e., $\Phi_m(x)\in\Rm$ so that $\sigh$ is approximated as Clearly, this is equivalent to performing linear PCA on the mapped data $(\Phi_m(X_i))^n_{i=1}$, which involves finding the eigensystem of $\sigh_m$.
+Since this has a computational complexity of $O(m^2\ell+m^2n)$, the computational burden is reduced from $O(n^2\ell)$ if $m<\sqrt{n\ell}$.
+However, since this computational gain may be achieved at the cost of statistical performance, the goal of this paper is to investigate the trade-off between computational and statistical efficiency of approximate empirical KPCA (we refer to it as RF-EKPCA) using a random finite dimensional approximation of $\Phi(X)$.

-On the other hand, the theoretical behavior of approximate kernel algorithms other than approximate kernel ridge regression is not well understood.
-The goal of this paper is to investigate the statistical consistency and efficiency of random feature based approximate KPCA (RF-KPCA).
-Before we discuss the problem and the related work, in the following, we briefly introduce the idea of random feature approximation, which involves computing a finite dimensional feature map that approximates the kernel function.
+In the following, we briefly introduce the idea of random feature approximation introduced by \citet{Rahimi-08a}, which involves computing a finite dimensional feature map that approximates the kernel function.
 Suppose say $k$ is a continuous translation invariant kernel on $\R^d$, i.e., $k(x,y)=\psi(x-y),\,x,y\in\R^d$ where $\psi$ is a continuous positive definite function on $\R^d$.
 Bochner's theorem \citep[Theorem 6.6]{Wendland-05} states that $\psi$ is the Fourier transform of a finite non-negative Borel measure $\Lambda$ on $\R^d$, i.e.,